Georgeingebretsen/georgeingebretsen.github.io/index.md

-Writing about some of my scattered thoughts and interests!
+I'll post some of my scattered thoughts here!
+I plan on writing about:
-I'll probably post some:
-- takes on AI alignment
+- AI alignment
-- takes about thinking better on purpose
+- thinking better on purpose
 - book reviews
 - cool things I learn
 and that sorta thing